 Pregnant Guppy Stages and Gestation

 The gestation period for guppies will vary based on the female's health, her stress level, and the conditions of her tank.
-Proper pregnancy care is essential for your guppy's health.
+Gestation may last from 21 to 31 days, although 22 to 26 days is average for most guppy pregnancies.
+There are several stages from fertilization to birth.

 Guppies Giving Birth